torvalds/linux/README.md

 ### `kill`

 To `kill` a process is a triggering term to those who have been affected by death or killings in their life.
 Instead of `kill`-ing a process, which is something immoral and a result of toxic masculinity, ToleranUX opts to `fire` processes.
 Unlike `kill`-ing a process, `firing` a process allows it to still live, just no longer performs any function.
 In addition to being able to manually `fire` any process that offends you, **ToleranUX** will automatically `fire` any process that is determined to be too offensive.
+Likewise, `killall` is now `fireall`.

+### `less` and `more`

+The implication that something could be `less`er is outrageous.
+From now on `less` is no longer `more`, but `equal`.  `more` is now `moreequal`, because everybody is equal, but some otherkin is more equal than others.

+### `file`

+`file` is utterly banned.
+How dare you question a file's identity!

 ### `grep`